brick/varexporter/README.md

 ### Exporting custom objects

-As we've seen above, `var_export()` assumes that every object has static `__set_state()` method that takes an associative array of property names to values, and returns a object.
+As we've seen above, `var_export()` assumes that every object has a static `__set_state()` method that takes an associative array of property names to values, and returns a object.

 This means that if you want to export an instance of a class outside of your control, you're screwed up.
-This also means that you have to write boilerplate code that looks like:
+This also means that you have to write boilerplate code for your classes, that looks like:

 ```php
 class Foo